ec-europa/europa-component-library/src/systems/eu/eu-component/eu-component-expandable/README.md

 ## Change button label when the component is collapsed/expanded

 You can attach `data-label-expanded` and `data-label-collapsed` attributes to your button.

+The button label has to have a class `ecl-expandable__label` on it.

-The button label will be updated dynamically according to these values.
+It will then be updated dynamically according to these values.
 Check the first example for more information.

 ## Resources